Former ONE Lightweight World Champion Shinya “Tobikan Judan” Aoki is considered one of the most best grapplers in the world.

-Before he climbs into the ONE Championship cage to face Tonon, let’s take a look at five of Shinya Aoki’s greatest grappling performances.
+Needless to say, these two world-class champions will certainly provide fans with a shot of technical mastery.
+Before he climbs into the ONE cage to meet Gafurov, let’s take a look back at five of Aoki’s greatest grappling performances.

 There are so many ways Aoki can finish his opponents, because he has mastered so much of grappling that he knows every position on the ground.
 Aoki’s grappling awareness allows him to easily scout possible finishes, even ultra-rare submissions such as the Twister.

-Against Yuki Yamamoto, Aoki pulled off one of the most uncommon submissions in the sport with ease.
+Against Yuki Yamamoto at IGF – Inoki Bom-Ba-Ye 2014, Aoki pulled off one of the most uncommon submissions in the sport with ease.
 While many fans were surprised at the outcome and didn’t realize what they just saw, for Aoki it was just another day at the office.

-In just his second fight for ONE Championship, Shinya Aoki challenged Kotetsu Boku for the ONE Lightweight World Championship.
-Although Boku is a tremendous fighter in his own right, he was no match for the smooth ground game of Aoki.
+In just his second bout for ONE Championship, Shinya Aoki challenged Kotetsu Boku for the ONE Lightweight World Championship at ONE: KINGS & CHAMPIONS.
+Although Boku is a tremendous martial artist in his own right, he was no match for the smooth ground game of Aoki.
 Although known for his great submission and takedown defense, Boku fell to Aoki quickly.

 In addition, no one takes the back like Aoki does.
 When he gets the body triangle and snakes his arms around an opponent’s head, Aoki doesn’t need to be under the chin for the rear-naked choke.
 Most of the time Aoki just smothers the face or cranks the neck until his opponent taps.
 Kotetsu Boku was utterly powerless in trying to stop the Japanese legend.

-With nearly 50 professional fights on his resume and countless wins at grappling tournaments all across the globe, Shinya Aoki has faced the best of the best in combat sports.
-When he fought former world champion Eddie Alvarez in 2008, Aoki took on a gargantuan challenge posed by the man known as “The Underground King”.
+With nearly 50 professional bouts on his resume and countless wins at grappling tournaments all across the globe, Shinya Aoki has faced the best of the best in combat sports.
+When he fought former world champion Eddie Alvarez in 2008 at K-1 Dynamite!!
+Power of Courage, Aoki took on a gargantuan challenge posed by the man known as “The Underground King”.

-Although Alvarez’s heavy hands were apparent early on in the fight, it was only a matter of time before things moved to the ground.
+Although Alvarez’s heavy hands were apparent early on in the match, it was only a matter of time before things moved to the ground.
 Once there, Aoki truly shined.
-As soon as the fight hit the mat, Aoki grabbed a hold of Alvarez’s leg and never let go, quickly earning the heel hook submission.
+As soon as the bout hit the mat, Aoki grabbed a hold of Alvarez’s leg and never let go, quickly earning the heel hook submission.

 When talking about rare moves in Brazilian jiu-jitsu, the Gogoplata submission always comes up.
 Executed a mere handful of times in professional competition, the Gogoplata requires incredible flexibility and situational awareness.
 Thankfully for Aoki, his guard is widely considered one the most dangerous in the game.